AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/v2-docs/events.md

   ) {}

   ngOnInit(): void {
-    this.authService.instance.addAccountStorageListener(); // Register the storage listener that will be emitting the events this.msalBroadcastService.msalSubject$
+    this.authService.instance.enableAccountStorageEvents(); // Register the storage listener that will be emitting the events this.msalBroadcastService.msalSubject$
       .pipe(
         // Optional filtering of events